 - A macronutrient is something that the body needs in large amounts.
 The macronutrients are carbohydrates, protein and fat.

 - A micronutrient is something that the body needs in small amounts.
-The micronutrients are vitamins and minerals such as iron and iodine.
+The micronutrients are vitamins, minerals such as iron, and iodine.

 The body needs both macronutrients and micronutrients to be healthy.

 11-3 What is a well-balanced diet?

 A well-balanced diet provides good nutrition.
 It consists of a wide range of good foods that provide adequate amounts, but not too much, of macronutrients and micronutrients for good health.
 In contrast, “junk” food often provides too much or too little of one or more nutrients.

 Examples of good food are:

 - Carbohydrate – vegetables (especially potatoes and rice), bread, maize, fresh fruit, jam

 - Protein – beans, lentils, meat, fish, eggs

 - Fat (and oil) – Peanut butter, milk, butter, margarine, cooking oil

 - Vitamins – green leafy vegetables, yellow vegetables (pumpkin), fresh fruit